Please contact us if you have any questions or comments or would just like some encouragement?

 - Some people are most encouraged when they receive a gift of service.

 - Leave Post-it notes with words thoughtful words of gratitude and care.

-- Remind one who is in a complicated relationship that God loves them with everlasting love.
+- Remind one in a complicated relationship that God loves them with an everlasting love.

 - Love on those who have been a spiritual leader to you by sending her a card or note in the mail, asking that person to go out for breakfast or lunch, or you can kindly offer your time.

 - Compliment someone at work or someone you meet during the day.